Eungella

 Eungella is best known as the gateway to Eungella National Park, which protects Australia's longest, oldest stretch of subtropical rainforest across 51,700 hectares and harbours remarkable endemic wildlife — including the Eungella honeyeater, the Eungella spiny crayfish, and the critically endangered Eungella day frog.
 The locality is renowned throughout Australia as one of the most reliable places to observe wild platypus, particularly at Broken River, drawing nature tourists from across the country.
 The township offers a small store and guesthouse accommodation, with major services and shopping accessed in Mackay.

-Eungella falls under postcode 4757 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Mirani electorate.
+Eungella falls under postcode 4757 and is governed by the Mackay Council (Local Government Area).
+For federal elections, residents vote in the electorate of Capricornia, while state elections fall under the Mirani electorate.

 📍 Location